ScaffoldOps/scaffoldops-docs/architecture.md

 - PostgreSQL is the lifecycle system-of-record backend used by `generator-api`
 - Kafka is the asynchronous handoff bus between processing stages
 - `generator-worker` owns generation execution
+- generated artifacts are stored under `/var/lib/generator-worker/manifests`; in Kubernetes this path is backed by `generator-worker-artifacts-pvc`
+- generated artifact cleanup is asynchronous over Kafka topic `artifact-cleanup-requested`
 - `deployment-worker` is the future deployment-stage worker
 - Keycloak provides JWT issuance for protected API access
 - Kubernetes manifests and overlays are managed in `platform-infra`